 Richland Parish offers a Homework Hotline for students in grades Kindergarten to 12th grade.
 This hotline is staffed by Richland Parish teachers and provides assistance in English Language Arts and Math.
-The Hotline is open Mondays through Thursdays from 5:00PM until 8:00 PM during the school year.
+The Hotline is open on Tuesdays and Thursdays from 5:00 PM until 8:00 PM during the school year.
 It is closed on school holidays and school closures.
 The hotline can be reached by calling 318-471-7335.